 2. Seminars (S) convey knowledge on a clearly defined subject area and teach students the skills of independently researching an issue, presenting the results, and discussing the subject using critical thinking.
-The main modes of instruction and learning are seminar discussions conducted with the aid of learning materials, preparatory reading of specialist literature and sources, and group work.
+The main modes of instruction and learning are seminar discussions based on the provided learning materials, preparatory reading of specialist literature and sources, and group work.